 The Edge is a mid-size, five-passenger crossover positioned between Ford's compact Escape and full-size Explorer models.
-It's perhaps most notable for its extensive range of available features - buyers can choose from a number of cutting-edge technology and coddling luxury items, in addition to powerful V6 motors or a 30-mpg four-cylinder.
+It's perhaps most notable for its extensive range of available features; buyers can choose from a number of high-tech options, such as advanced lane keeping and park assist features.

 The Edge can be spec'd with MyFord Touch, an infotainment system that builds on SYNC by letting users control everything from navigation to climate control to the sound system with voice commands.
 MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted eight-inch touchscreen, dual 4.2-inch displays in the instrument cluster and touch-sensitive controls in the center stack.
 Many consumers report that the system is a "love it or hate it" item, so those interested in the Edge are advised to try before they buy.